Cyber security insurance- What is it and why do I need it?

 As a business owner, you know that electronic records and data are just as valuable, if not more valuable, than paper or hard-copy documents.
 Although not physical in nature, electronic data is nonetheless “essential” in all aspects of your business activities and has intrinsic value.

 Cyber security insurance is designed for the protection of intangible data.
-It can be easily explained as coverage for professional errors and the risks of doing a business on the Internet or working with a network system.
-If you are automated, then you are susceptible to the threat of a breach of your systems, yoru data and your trust.
+It can be easily explained as coverage for professional errors and the risks of doing business on the Internet or working with a network system.
+If you are automated, then you are susceptible to the threat of a breach of your systems, and your data and your trust.
 Anyone who is running a business (or someone who is just starting out) really needs to consider this coverage as much as they would consider any other aspect of their business insurance needs.

 Why should I consider cyber security insurance for my business?

-Here are a few examples of why you need and should consider cyber security insurance:
+A few examples of why you need and should consider cyber security insurance:

 - Misuse of any information, which is either confidential or subject to statutory restrictions on its use.
-Do you have any personal or confidential data on your system that a hacker would want and could gain unauthorized access too?
+Do you have any personal or confidential data on your system that a hacker would want and could gain unauthorized access to?

 - Defamation.
 You, as a company, have a direct responsibility for what is on your website.
-Companies also can be held responsible for their employees’ e-mail content.
+Companies also can be held responsible for their employee’s email content.

 - Transmission of a virus.
-Did you know that a company could be held liable if a third party contracts a virus from your company’s website or e-mail, and as a result, that third party suffers a loss as a direct result of that virus?
+Did you know that a company could be held liable if a third party contracts a virus from your company’s website or email, and as a result, that third party suffers a loss as a direct result of that virus?

 Is there anything else I can do to reduce my cyber security risk exposure?